-SPW members may choose to self-direct any or all services available through the CDS option.
-The CDS option is available to members living in their own homes or the homes of family members.
-The CDS option is not available to members living in Adult Foster Care homes or Assisted Living facilities.
+STAR+PLUS members may choose to self-direct any or all services available through the CDS option.
+The CDS option is available to STAR+PLUS HCBS program members for one or more of their STAR+PLUS HCBS program services.

-All applicants and ongoing members will be assessed for financial and functional eligibility under the SPWprogram guidelines currently in use.
-There is no change in eligibility determination for the CDS applicant/member.
-Members have the option of having PAS and Respite services delivered through a contracted Home and Community Support Services Agency (HCSSA) provider or by using the CDS option, in which they hire and manage their own employees to provide the services.
+All applicants and ongoing members will be assessed for financial and functional eligibility under the STAR+PLUS HCBS program.
+Choosing the CDS option in no way impacts a member's eligibility for services.
+Members have the option of having the above services delivered through the service delivery option of their choice.

-Financial Management Services (FMS), assistance to members to manage funds associated with services elected for self-direction, is provided by the CDS agency.
+Financial management services (FMS), a required service under the CDS option, provides assistance to CDS employers to manage funds associated with services elected for self-direction, and is provided by a financial management services agency (FMSA) contracted with the member’s managed care organization (MCO).
 This includes initial orientation and ongoing training related to the responsibilities of being an employer and adhering to legal requirements for employers.
-A monthly administrative fee is authorized on the individual service plan and paid to the CDS agency for FMS.
+If requested, an FMSA can provide support consultation, which is extra help training, working with, and if necessary, dismissing an employee provided by a support advisor.
+FMSAs also conduct payroll and pay employer taxes on behalf of the employer.
+A monthly administrative fee is authorized on the individual service plan (ISP) and paid by the MCO to the FMSA for FMS.

-8213 Risks and Advantages of the CDS Option
+8213 Advantages and Risks of the CDS Option

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-The member should consider the risks and advantages associated with the Consumer Directed Services (CDS) option before choosing to enroll.
+The member or legally authorized representative (LAR) should be informed of and consider the advantages and risks associated with the Consumer Directed Services (CDS) option before choosing to enroll.
 To assist the member in making a decision, information is presented by the service coordinator.
 Refer to Section 8221, Presentation of the CDS Option.

+8213.1 Advantages of CDS Delivery Option

+Revision 18-2; Effective September 3, 2018

+Below are some of the advantages associated with the Consumer Directed Services (CDS) option.
+The member or legally authorized representative (LAR):

+has more control over who provides services and the days and times the services are delivered;

+can offer benefits, such as bonuses, pay raises, vacation pay, sick pay and insurance to direct service providers, using funds from the CDS budget and in consultation with the financial management service agency (FMSA);

+can control the final rate of pay for direct service providers within the bounds of the unit rate established by the managed care organization (MCO) as a maximum and federal minimum wage or the wage floor established by the Texas Legislature as a minimum;

+may be able to recruit eligible service providers, including family members, friends and other persons they know;

+can appoint an eligible person as a designated representative (DR) to assist with or perform employer responsibilities; andhas control over the training of service providers and supervising the services delivered by the service providers.

-8213.1Risks Associated with the CDS Option
+8213.2 Risks and Liability Associated with the CDS Option

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-Below are some of the risks associated with the Consumer Directed Services (CDS) option.
+Below are some of the member responsibilities and potential risks associated with the Consumer Directed Services (CDS) option.
 The member or legally authorized representative (LAR) is:

-responsible for locating attendants, back-up attendants or out-of-home Respite providers since there is no Home and Community Support Services (HCSS) provider to fall back on to provide services.
-The member or LAR may contract with an HCSS provider to provide back-up services, but the HCSS provider is not required to contract with the member or LAR;
+responsible for locating attendants, back-up attendants and other direct service providers since there is no home and community support services agency (HCSSA) provider to fall back on to provide services.
+The member or LAR may contract with an HCSSA that agrees to provide back-up services, but the HCSSA is not required to contract with the member or LAR;